 By keeping notes of the most essential plot points or main ideas of a text, you can go through them at a later time to remind yourself of what you had previously read.
 This helps you organize your thoughts and in turn, better comprehend what you have been reading.
 Notes are a quick reminder of what you read before, offering a more cohesive interpretation of the whole text.

 Keep Distractions at a Minimal

 This sounds like a no brainer, but how many of us actually follow this advice?
 When studying, our minds need to focus on the material in hand.
-Cell phones, TVs or even a roomate can distract us.
+Cell phones, TVs or even a roommate can distract us.
 There are admittedly many written works that can be only understood if the reader fully commits himself to it.
-There’s a huge difference between reading a post on Social Media with the music turned on and studying a univeristy article which requires meticulous attention to detail.
+There’s a huge difference between reading a post on Social Media with the music turned on and studying a university article which requires meticulous attention to detail.

 Skim the Text